Robert N. Golden, MD

 Dean, School of Medicine and Public Health

 Vice Chancellor for Medical Affairs

 In July 2006, Golden became the ninth dean of the University of Wisconsin School of Medicine and Public Health and the University of Wisconsin-Madison vice chancellor for medical affairs.
+He now serves as Chair of the Board of UW Health, the university’s academic health system.
 He also holds an appointment as a professor in the Department of Psychiatry.

-Golden's research and clinical interests are focused on psychobiological and psychopharmacologic aspects of mood and anxiety disorders.
-He has published more than 175 papers and chapters and more than 185 research abstracts.
-He has served on several editorial boards, review panels and advisory committees, and as field editor for Clinical Psychobiology for Neuropsychopharmacology.
-He is currently associate editor for Psychosomatic Medicine.
+Golden's research and clinical interests have focused on psychobiological and psychopharmacologic aspects of mood and anxiety disorders.
+He has published more than 230 papers and chapters.
+He has served on several editorial boards, review panels and advisory committees.
+He is associate editor for Psychosomatic Medicine.

 He has been selected as a Ginsburg Fellow of the Group for the Advancement of Psychiatry, a Laughlin Fellow of the American College of Psychiatrists and a Jefferson Pilot Fellow in Academic Medicine; received the 2003 Mood Disorders Research Award from the American College of Psychiatrists and the 1993 Eugene Hargrove Mental Health Research Award; was appointed as the inaugural Stuart Bondurant Distinguished Professor at the UNC at Chapel Hill; and for several years has been listed in The Best Doctors in America and Who’s Who in the World.
 In 2017 he became the President-Elect of the American College of Psychiatrists, and he is a Director of the American Board of Psychiatry and Neurology and the Association of Academic Health Centers.
 He is the longest serving dean at UW-Madison, and one of the longest serving medical school deans in the nation.